Have questions about Medicare?

 These benefits are provided to all eligible applicants, no matter their income level and may provide some benefits at little to no cost to enrollees.

 Private health insurance, on the other hand, is commercially run.
 This generally means that you have a greater range of options regarding coverage and price when purchasing a policy.
 However, it also means that before you can sign up for a policy, an insurance company will perform a risk assessment based on a number of factors, such as your age and your medical history.
-Depending on your risk assessment, a private health insurance company may charge you a higher rate for care or deny you coverage altogether.
+Depending on the type of plan you choose your risk assessment could cause a private health insurance company to charge you a higher rate or deny you coverage altogether.

 Note: Depending on which plan you enroll in, Medicare may be offered through the federal government or through a private (but still federally regulated) insurance company.